miaowwwww/learngit/readme.txt

 Git is a version control sysytem
 Git is free software
-Git is very good, which i have to learn
+Git is very good, is the best, which i have to learn